-Thank you to the Office of Student Health and Wellness' mental health, health information, sexual health, and health services teams, the CPS Office of Nutrition Support Services, and the CPS Office of School Safety and Security for assisting in the writing and the technical editing of the content descriptions.
-Thank you to Georgia Baker for assisting with data entry, and to Jeremiah Simon and Tarrah DeClemente for reviewing the report.
+Thank you to the Office of Student Health and Wellness' mental health, health information, sexual health, and health services teams, the CPS Office of Nutrition Support Services, and the CPS Office of School Safety and Security for assisting in writing and the technical editing of the content descriptions.
+Thank you to Jeremiah Simon and Tarrah DeClemente for reviewing the report.

 Thank you to our partners at the Chicago Department of Public Health (CDPH) for their valuable content and technical expertise.
-CDPH played a key role in the creation of our 2021 High School YRBS Data Report, and that report's template served as guidance in creating our 2023 Middle School YRBS Report.
+CDPH played a key role in the creation of our 2021 High School YRBS Data Report, and that report's template served as guidance in creating our 2023 High School YRBS Report.
 We appreciate their support and collaboration.

-Adapted from the 2021 Youth Risk Behavior Survey Middle School Data Report: Doyle, A., Berlin, E., Simon, J., Awady Akintunde, S., Tully, J., (2023).
+Adapted from the 2021 Youth Risk Behavior Survey High School Data Report: Doyle, A., Berlin, E., Simon, J., Awady Akintunde, S., Tully, J., (2023).
 Chicago Public Schools 2021 Youth Risk Behavior Survey Data Report